subquery/documentation/docs/subquery_network/token/token.md

-# The SubQuery Tokens (SQT and kSQT)
+# The SubQuery Token 9SQT)

 The SubQuery Network is powered by the SubQuery Token (SQT).
-Kepler has it's own token for the Kepler network with its own supply and contract address, please read more about it there under [kSQT](#ksqt).

 The SubQuery Token (SQT) is designed as a utility token that powers the SubQuery Network, providing an incentive for participation, as well as serving as a medium of exchange for transactions within the SubQuery Network.
 Consumers of data will commit SQT in exchange for RPC queries from RPC Providers or indexed data from Data Indexers and this SQT will be distributed among Node Operators based on the payment method selected.